Santiago220991/To-Do-List/README.md

 **This is a To Do List web page.
 It shows a minimalist design with the next features:**

-- Add new tasks
+- Add new tasks.

-- Edit tasks
+- Edit tasks.

-- Markup completed tasks
+- Markup completed tasks.

-- Erase completed tasks
+- Erase completed tasks.

-- Draging and droping tasks
+- Draging and droping tasks.

 This project was made with HTML, CSS and Javascript.